iscgar/cvec2/README.md

 #### `int vec2_pop(vec_ptr, T *o_ptr)`
 Removes an element from the end of the vector and stores it in `o_ptr` if it's not NULL.
 Returns `TRUE` if `vec_ptr` points to a valid vector structure that is not empty. `FALSE` otherwise.
+Note that `o_ptr` must not point to an item in the vector.

 #### `int vec2_pop_multi(vec_ptr, size_t len, T *o_ptr)`
 Removes `len` elements from the end of the vector and stores them in `o_ptr` if it's not NULL.
 Returns `TRUE` if `vec_ptr` points to a valid vector structure that holds at least `len` elements. `FALSE` otherwise.
+Note that `o_ptr` must not point to an item or items in the vector.

 #### `int vec2_shift(vec_ptr, T *o_ptr)`
 Removes an element from the beginning of the vector and stores it in `o_ptr` if it's not NULL.
 Returns `TRUE` if `vec_ptr` points to a valid vector structure that is not empty. `FALSE` otherwise.
+Note that `o_ptr` must not point to an item in the vector.

 #### `int vec2_shift_multi(vec_ptr, size_t len, T *o_ptr)`
 Removes `len` elements from the beginning of the vector and stores them in `o_ptr` if it's not NULL.
 Returns `TRUE` if `vec_ptr` points to a valid vector structure that holds at least `len` elements. `FALSE` otherwise.
+Note that `v_ptr` must not point to an item or items in the vector.

 #### `int vec2_remove(vec_ptr, size_t idx, size_t len, T *o_ptr)`
 Removes `len` items starting at `idx` from the vector and stores them in `o_ptr` if it's not NULL.
 Returns `TRUE` if `vec_ptr` points to a valid vector structure that is not empty and the range [`idx`, `idx+len`) is inside the vector's bounds. `FALSE` otherwise.
+Note that `o_ptr` must not point to an item or items in the vector.